W H A T :

 "Such films as Body and Soul, Birthright and Within Our Gates were made with the audience's political needs – and its emotional appetite – foremost in Micheaux's consciousness. ...
 Although Micheaux was from the Midwest, he pursued the interests of Southern blacks.
 His movies were informed by the social perspectives that developed in the black American south and then spread northward during the Great Migration."

-White (who happens to be black) is considered one of America's leading film critics.
+White (who happens to be black) is considered one of America's most controversial film critics.
 Read more about Armond White here and here.

 THE GRANDSON OF SLAVES, Oscar Micheaux was quite literally a vertical industry encapsulated in one person: Amazingly, he wrote the novels from which his films were made; he assembled the cast, props and locations; he directed the film and sometimes ran the camera; and he edited the final product.